Slowpoke079/Public-Writeups/Tomghost-box_TryHackMe/Tomghost_TryHackMe_Writeup.md

 This is a writeup of the Tomghost room on TryHackMe.com.
 This room is made to demonstrate the "Ghostcat exploit" and "CVE-2020-1938 bug".
 The writeup can feel a bit bloated, this is however the result of showing every step I took.

 ## Ghostcat? - Here is a quick update:
 Ghostcat is a serious vulnerability in Tomcat discovered by security researcher of Chaitin Tech.
 Due to a flaw in the Tomcat AJP protocol, an attacker can read or include any files in the webapp directories of Tomcat.
-For example, An attacker can read the webapp configuration files or source code.
+For example, an attacker can read the webapp configuration files or source code.
 In addition, if the target web application has a file upload function, the attacker may execute malicious code on the target host by exploiting file inclusion through Ghostcat vulnerability. https://www.chaitin.cn/en/ghostcat

 # Tomghost Writeup:
 ## H1 Scanning
 - Use Masscan to quickly scan for open tcp ports.
-- (Masscan is heavier and less accurate then nmap, but the speed is nice for CTF's and large scale scanning.)
+- (Masscan is heavier and less accurate then nmap, but the speed is nice for CTF's and large-scale scanning.)

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/1%20scanning/1.png)